biodash/biodash.github.io/content/codeclub/S03E07_vectorization/index.md

 Loops are especially useful if you have a whole block of code that needs to be rerun, while functionals are easier to apply when you need to rerun a single function call.

-Furthermore, you can avoid code repetition by:
+You can additionally avoid code repetition by:

 -   ***Writing your own functions*** (using *arguments* to make them flexible)